National training survey

-The National Training Surveys are a core part of the work that the GMC carries out each year to monitor the quality of medical education and training in the UK.
+The national training survey is a core part of the work we carry out each year to monitor the quality of medical education and training in the UK.

 Every year we run a comprehensive survey asking all doctors in training for their views about the training they are receiving.
 This year we are reintroducing trainers to the survey.

 The 2016 key findings report has been published.

 View our findings from the 2016 survey in the key findings report.